Serving clients in Fayetteville and all of NW Arkansas

 There are a few possible outcomes based on the judge’s decision.
 Ideally, you will be approved, at which point you can typically expect to start seeing benefits within a month.
 But, even if you are denied again, you can continue with the appeals process by moving on to the Appeals Council.
 As with Reconsideration, you must submit your request for a review by the Appeals Council within 60 days of receiving the notice of rejection after the ALJ hearing.

-To schedule a confidential case evaluation with an experienced Arkansas disability lawyer, call Ken Kieklak, Attorney at Law at (479) 439-1843, or contact us online today.
+To schedule a confidential case evaluation with an experienced Arkansas disability lawyer, call the Law Practice of Ken Kieklak at (479) 251-7767, or contact us online today.
 If your claim was denied, we’re here to help.